 BIOGRAPHY

-Recent exhibitions include House of Lucie - Lucie Foundation (Athens, Greece, 2025), Brâncuși Gallery at The Romanian Cultural Institute (New York, NY, 2025), Contemporary Textile Art Biennial (Guimarães, Portugal, 2024), AUP Fine Arts Gallery at The American University of Paris (Paris, France, 2024), NIKA Project Space (Dubai, UAE, 2023), The Artist Workspace (London, UK, 2023), Whitebox (New York, NY, 2022), Museo La Tertulia (Cali, Colombia, 2022), and Filter Space (Chicago, IL, 2021).
+Recent exhibitions include The Museum at FIT (New York, NY 2026), WhiteBox Portable (New York, NY 2026), VIMA Art Fair - NIKA Project Space (Limassol, Cyprus, 2026), House of Lucie - Lucie Foundation (Athens, Greece, 2025), Brâncuși Gallery at The Romanian Cultural Institute (New York, NY, 2025), Contemporary Textile Art Biennial (Guimarães, Portugal, 2024), AUP Fine Arts Gallery at The American University of Paris (Paris, France, 2024), NIKA Project Space (Dubai, UAE, 2023), The Artist Workspace (London, UK, 2023), Whitebox (New York, NY, 2022), Museo La Tertulia (Cali, Colombia, 2022), and Filter Space (Chicago, IL, 2021).
 She was a Fulbright / Stavros Niarchos Foundation Fellow (2017), and an artist in Residence of the Sigg Foundation (2023) and the Museum of Arts and Design (2014).
 She received her Master’s from NYU Tisch School of the Arts (2013).